MovieLabs/OMC/OMC-JSON/Docs/Overview/SchemaPractices.md

 We avoid the use of plurals.

 - It can create inconsistencies in naming, i.e., parties vs dates vs classes (ies, s, es).
-This can be hard for some people to remember.
+This can be especially hard for non-native English speakers to remember.
-- When plurals are used to indicate that a property can have multiple values, it can lead to confusion when there is only one.
+- When plurals are used to indicate that a property can have multiple values, it can lead to confusion when there is only one value.
 It can also complicate parsing of the data as it may not always be clear whether something should be an array or not.
 - If a schema is updated and a property that was originally singular is changed to allow multiple values, it would be a breaking change.

 **Multiple Values**

 Where a property can contain multiple values, the schema specifies an array, even when only a single value is present.
-Where a property should only ever contain a single instance, an object is used.
+Where a property should only ever contain a single value an object may be used.

 This practice helps simplify parsing the payload.
 A parser can be written to expect that a value is iterable even when it contains a single value, creating less need to type check everything.